Table of Contents

 - Moarriq (Sudorific): Causes sweat.

-- Mudirat Safra (Cholagogue): increase production of bile in liver.
+- Mudirat Safra (Cholagogue): increase production of bile in the liver.
 Also a liver tonic.

 Given below is the list of few Unani medicines available over the counter: